 First played in 1999, the NCGA Senior Four-Ball Net Championship is two-person, better-ball handicap event for all senior NCGA members.

 Closing Date: July 14, 2019 Qualifying Date: August 1-August 10, 2019

 Entries: One to three teams based on membership.
-Entry Fee: $134 per team.
-60 qualifying teams pay an additional $260 per team for the championship.
+Entry Fee: $270 per team.

 Number of Entries: Clubs are entitled, but not required, to submit a specific number of teams based on their active golfing membership as of their January 1 Master Report as shown below.
 NOTE: SIRS – One two-person team per club is eligible for sectional qualifying.
 1 – 2 person team: 20-100 active golfing members 2 – 2 person teams: 101-350 active golfing members 3 – 2 person teams: Over 350 active golfing members.

 Format: Four-Ball Stroke Play (Two-Person Better Ball).
 Sectional Qualifying – 18 holes.
 Championship – 36 holes, 18 holes per day.
 All play will be 90% (men) and 95% (women) of the course handicap using a maximum handicap index of 18.4 for calculation.
 All players with handicap indexes of 18.5 and above are eligible but must play to a maximum handicap index of 18.4.
 If partners’ course handicaps differ by more than 8 strokes, an additional 10 percent reduction will be applied to their course handicaps.

 Check out NCGA GO for the best hotel rates in the area!

 About Poppy Hills Golf Course